 Where are the Biggest Powerball Winners Now?

-The Robinsons, who held one of the three winning tickets for the biggest jackpot to date ($1.586 billion), have invested in a multi-million dollar home after their win.
+The Robinsons, who held one of the three winning tickets for the biggest jackpot until Nov.
+2022 ($1.586 billion), have invested in a multi-million dollar home after their win.
 They now live in a luxury home that comes with a private lake and well-equipped theater.
 Other than that, they stayed away from the public eye, enjoying their fortune in private.

 Unlike them, Maureen Smith and Kevin Kaltschmidt who won the same legendary draw, have maintained a modest lifestyle.
 They still live in the same house in Florida, and their only major investments were a Tesla and a brand-new SUV.